The Third (tertius) Volitional Argument for the Existence of God

 B. The Argument on the Existence of Material Objects and God:

-5. For material objects to come into existence from nothing, ex-nihilo, a creative concept and thought is needed – this is a logical inference from A. The steps are: creative concept/thought process/reality
+5. For material objects to come into existence from nothing, ex-nihilo, a creative concept and thought are needed – this is a logical inference from A. The steps are: creative concept/thought process/reality

 6. This thought or concept must be followed by a will (volition) to actualize it into material form.
 Or in full, the steps are: creative concept/thought process/volition/reality